Akshay-3210/audio-player/README.md

 # Audio Player app

 This is made by using html,css,js for UI design and front-end.
-And using local storage for storing songs in sub-folders(containing songs,cover.jpg,info.json(containing title,description,array of songs(.mp3 file))).
+And storing songs in sub-folders(containing songs,cover.jpg,info.json(containing title,description,array of songs(.mp3 file))).

 # Functionality